ska-telescope/developer.skatelescope.org/src/tools/containers/containerisation-standards.rst

 * author: name and email address of the author
 * description: a short description of this image and it's purpose.
 * license: license that this image and contained software are released under
-* registry: the primary registry that this image should be found in
-* vendor: the owning organisation of the software component
 * int.skao.team: the SKA team responsible for this image.
 * int.skao.application: the application that this image contains
 * int.skao.version: follows `Semantic Versioning <https://semver.org>`_, and should be linked to the image version tag discussed below.
-* int.skao.website: where the software pertaining to the building of this image resides
+* int.skao.repository: where the software pertaining to the building of this image resides

 Arguments
 ~~~~~~~~~